AriesApp/open-api-doc/README.md

 #### Static

-Comparing to dynamic webhooks, static webhooks are relative easy to setup (you don't have to write code).
-Just go to the template settings page, paste your target URL, then we'll handle the reset for you.
+Comparing to dynamic webhooks, static webhooks are relatively easy to setup (you don't have to write codes).
+Just go to the template settings page, paste your target URL, then we'll handle the rest for you.

 Under the hood, static webhooks are also built on top of the dynamic webhooks.

-You can find the comprehensive documentation [here](https://ariesapp.github.io/open-api-doc/)
+You can find the comprehensive documentation [here](https://ariesapp.github.io/open-api-doc/).

 ## Links

 - Documentation: https://ariesapp.github.io/open-api-doc/